Last updated on May 9th, 2023 at 08:12 am

 Much like the weight of the ramp needs to be considered, you should also consider the foldability and compact nature of the ramp.
 RV space is often at a premium, and an RV dog ramp needs to fold or collapse in some way so that you can store it, no problem.
 Some ramps will be bigger than others, so make sure you have the space for one should you be set on purchasing one!

 Most dog ramps are made for dog use only, designed for four legs and 150 pounds or less.
-This is where dog ramps get tricky: are you comfortable moving it out of the way of your rig’s door anytime you need to enter or exit the RV?
+This is where a dog ramp can become tricky: are you comfortable moving it out of the way of your rig’s door anytime you need to enter or exit the RV?
 This can get old fast, especially if you’ve got a busy family.

-Some dog ramps are made of wood, some plastic, some metal.
+RV dog ramps can be made from a range of materials such as wood, plastic, and metal.
 Depending on how complicated you want to get, or where you plan on camping, some ramp materials might be better than others.
 Aluminum seems to be the ramp material of choice, often being lightweight and strong, perfect for hitting the road!
 However, make sure the material can support your pups, first and foremost.

 If you plan to leave your ramp outside for the majority of its lifetime, consider the weather.
 Rain, ice, and snow can make any surface hazardous, especially ramps.
 Some dog ramps are coated in nonslip materials as well as carpet or astroturf.
 This may be something to consider, especially if you plan to camp in inclement weather.
 Dogs can slip too!